Pārśvanātha: Iconography

 Pārśvanātha iconography is identified by a sesha hood above his head and a cobra stamped (or carved) beneath his feet.
 At the center of his chest is a shrivatsa, which identifies Jaina statues.
 This is the Svetambara iconography.

 Pārśvanātha is a popular tirthankar who is worshiped (bhakti) with Rishabhanatha, Shantinatha, Neminatha and Mahāvīra.
 He is believed to have the power to remove obstacles and save devotees.
 In Shvetambara tradition, there are 108 prominent idols of Pārśvanath idols these idols derive their name from a geographical region, such as Shankheshwar Pārśvanath and Panchasara Pārśvanath.

 Pārśvanātha is usually depicted in a lotus or kayotsarga posture.
 Statues and paintings show his head shielded by a multi-headed serpent, fanned out like an umbrella.
 Pārśvanātha's snake emblem is carved (or stamped) beneath his legs as an icon identifier.
 His iconography is usually accompanied by Dharnendra and Padmavati, Jainism's snake god and goddess.

-Serpent-hood iconography is not unique to Pārśvanātha; it is also found above the icons of SuPārśvanātha, the seventh of the 24 tīrthaṅkaras, but with a small difference.
+Serpent-hood iconography is not unique to Pārśvanātha; it is also found above the icons of Suparshvanatha, the seventh of the 24 tirthankaras, but with a small difference.
 SuPārśvanātha's serpent hood has five heads, and a seven (or more)-headed serpent is found in Pārśvanātha icons.
-Statues of both tīrthaṅkaras with serpent hoods have been found in Uttar Pradesh and Tamil Nadu, dating to the 5th to 10th centuries.
+Statues of both tirthankaras with serpent hoods have been found in Uttar Pradesh and Tamil Nadu, dating to the 5th to 10th centuries.
 Earliest images of Pārśvanātha having seven snakes over his head date back to first century BCE.

 Archeological sites and medieval Pārśvanātha iconography found in temples and caves include scenes and yaksha.
 Digambara and Śvētāmbara iconography differs; Śvētāmbara art shows Pārśvanātha with a serpent hood and a Ganesha-like yaksha, and Digambara art depicts him with serpent hood and Dhranendra.
 According to Umakant Premanand Shah, Hindu gods (such as Ganesha) as yaksha and Indra as serving Pārśvanātha, assigned them to a subordinate position.

-The Parsvanatha ayagapata, a circa 15 CE ayagapata excavated from Kankali Tila, is a tablet of homage dedicated to Pārśvanātha.
-The table represents Pārśvanātha in the center surrounded by a bunches of lotus.
-Pārśvanātha is depicted in dhyāna mudrā with ankle crossed in lotus position seated on a pedestal with a seven-hooded sesha hood above his head and shrivatsa on the chest.